Darsheel Safary: Career

-Born into a Gujarati Jain family, Safary made his acting debut in Taare Zameen Par (2007), playing the film's protagonist Ishaan Nandkishore Awasthi.
+Safary made his acting debut in Taare Zameen Par (2007), playing the film's protagonist Ishaan Nandkishore Awasthi.
 Safary was discovered by script writer and creative director, Amol Gupte in late 2006 when he was looking for a male lead for Taare Zameen Par.
 After going through hundreds of auditions, Gupte found Safary at Shiamak Davar's dancing school, "Summer Funk".
 In choosing Safary, Gupte had a number of boys audition for a scene in which they would informally describe how they would "bunk" school after being given a few scenarios.
 He recalls, "It was a tough call.
 But Darsheel has the mischief in his eyes to be Ishaan.
 Everyone just naturally gravitated towards him."

 Safary's performance as a struggling dyslexic child was praised by film critics.
 He won several awards for his performance.
 Taran Adarsh from indiaFM called Safary a "Master" and stated his performance merited a special award.
 Rajeev Masand of CNN-IBN wrote, "Darsheel Safary steals your heart as Ishaan Awasthi.
 Darsheel is a revelation as an actor, he's spontaneous and lovable and carries this film completely on his shoulders".
 Other reviewers called Safary the "real star of the film" and his performance as "brilliant".
 In a 2007 interview, Safary stated that his career plans may include singing, dancing, becoming a businessman or jewellery designer.

 His second film Bumm Bumm Bole came in 2010 and according to some sources he was paid ₹ 3 lakh, the highest amount paid to any child actor at the time.
 He did two more films, Disney India's superhero film Zokkomon (2011) and Deepa Mehta's Midnight's Children (2012).

 In 2012, he participated in dance reality show Jhalak Dikhhla Jaa with Avneet Kaur as his dance partner, but was eliminated and came in seventh position.
 He took a break from acting to focus on studies.

 In 2016, he played the role of Abhay in the anthology series Yeh Hai Aashiqui.
 He then appeared in 2023 Hindi sports drama film, Hukus Bukus. and Gujarati film, Kutch Express (film).